-Anyone who shoots professionally knows that it is not an easy business, but the love for the art and craft pushes us onward.
-Up until a few years ago it was safe to only offer a still photo based product – prints, albums, posters etc., but the game is changing to make motion an essential tool in the pro’s toolkit and it’s changing quickly.
+Smart photographers know the game is changing from static images to hybrid photography which is a blend of still + motion and sound.
+For professionals it is not an easy business, but the love for the art and craft pushes us onward.
+Up until a few years ago it was safe to only offer a still photo based product – prints, albums, posters etc., but that game is changing.
+The new name of the game is hybrid photography and while there’s a risk there’s also the potential for a payoff.

 Back in 2009 I started adding motion to my work.
 It was a hard sell to clients.
 Most didn’t get it and the few that did didn’t have the resources to hire a pro to make the shoot happen, so things were on pause for a bit.
 I knew that motion was the future for photographers, but dealing with a crappy economy and the decline of clients, I opted to start teaching myself this new way of shooting by assigning myself personal projects.